bartoginski/U.S.-Medical-Insurance-Costs-Project/README.md

 # U.S. Medical Insurance Costs Project

- U.S. Medical Insurance Costs dataset
+This project is about analyze data of U.S. Medical Insurance Costs Project in Python.
+This is my first real-world project.